berndzey/Consent-Gen-RDMO/README.md

 ## News
-- **2025-03-17**: New versions are commited.
+**2025-03-17**: New versions are commited.
 We are currently working on a new version and a first major release of the consent generator.
-- **2024-10-10**: We are currently working on this questionnaire.
-Our plan is to have a productive and sharable version by the end of 2024.

 ## About
 This project started with the thesis for the "Zertifikatskurs FDM 2023/2024" by Bernd Zey (TU Dortmund).
-Right now, Wibke Kleina and Bernd Zey are working on this project.
+Since end of 2024, Wibke Kleina and Bernd Zey are working on this project.

 ## Consent-Gen-RDMO
 An informed consent generator for [RDMO](https://github.com/rdmorganiser/rdmo).